epirus-io/epirus.github.io/docs/sdk/cli.md

 - `./build.gradle` - Gradle build configuration file

-Additionally there are the following Gradle artifacts which you can ignore.
+Additionally, there are the following Gradle artifacts which you can ignore.

 - `/gradle` - local Gradle installation
 - `/.gradle` - local Gradle cache